The Little Book of Race and Restorative Justice

 Transformative justice seeks to solve the problem of violence at the grassroots level, without relying on punishment, incarceration, or policing.
 Community-based approaches to preventing crime and repairing its damage have existed for centuries.
 However, in the putative atmosphere of contemporary criminal justice systems, they are often marginalized and operate under the radar.
 Beyond Survival puts these strategies front and center as real alternatives to today's failed models of confinement and "correction."

-By: Ejeris Dixon - editor, and others
+De: Ejeris Dixon - editor, y otros

 -